ntsystemsit/ntsystemsit.github.io/_posts/2017-09-22-Testing-CoinHive.md

 The final balance after the weeks test is 0.02582 xmr, worth about 2€ at the time of this writing.

 ![Stats]({{ site.url }}/assets/2017/2017-09-29-coinhive-stats.png)

+# Another Update

+Understandably, ad-blockers started blocking this the loading of the

 Thanks!